 Overview of Terminating Parental Rights

-The information on this page only applies if the child lives in Clark County, Nevada.
+The information on this page only applies if the child lives in Nevada.
 If the child lives somewhere else, check with your local court to find out the laws and process to terminate rights.

 What is Termination of Parental Rights?